wreck-lab/docs/phat2/klipper.md

 layout: default
 parent: printHAT 2 Manual
 title: Configure Klipper
-nav_order: 6
+nav_order: 5
 has_children: false
 ---

-Klipper comes pre-configured for a generic cartesian printer and must be updated to match your particular machine.
+Klipper comes pre-configured for a generic cartesian printer and must be adjusted to match your particular machine.
 The configuration file can be easily edited via the OctoPrint interface:

 - connect to OctoPrint via [http://wrecklab.local/](http://wrecklab.local/){:target="_blank"}
 - click the Settings button